amazon-archives/aws-media-services-workflow-composer/3-RuleBasedEncoding/README.md

    ![Test Rules](../images/TestRules.png)

-# Part 3: Test the MediainfoRulesEngineProfiler lambda function
+# Part 3: The new MediainfoRulesEngineProfiler lambda function

 Earlier in this workshop we changed the trigger for the VOD solution to use metadata JSON files so we can pass in Mediainfo Rule Mappings that can be used to select encoding settings based on the attributes of the video.

 We have one more change to the VOD solution so it can use the Mediainfo Rule Mappings.
-We need to replace he hard-coded, static rules in the Process Step Function to execute the rules specified in the input metadata.
+We need to replace he hard-coded, static rules in the Process Step Function to execute the rules specified in the input metadata ruleMappings using the Python business-rules package.

 ![changes](../images/vodonaws-changes.png)

+To understand this change we will do a quick overview of the existing **reinvent-vod-process** lambda function and the **reinvent-rules-MediainfoRulesEngineProfiler** lambda function.
+More detailed code walkthoughs and testing can be found in [Appendix 1: Code Walktroughs](#Appendix-1:-Code-Walktroughs) below.

 ## Locate the Process Step Function and the Profiler Lambda function